Purchases made through links earn us a small commission, at no extra cost to you.

 Rint’s fascinating arrangement of human bones has made Sedlec Ossuary one of the most visited tourist attractions in the Czech Republic.
 Each year over 200,000 visitors come to see this exceptional chapel.

-- The ossuary is located beneath the Cemetery Church of All Saints in Sedlec, a suburb of Kutna Hora.
+Location: The Bone Church is located beneath the Cemetery Church of All Saints in Sedlec, a suburb of Kutna Hora.
 (Zamecka 284 03, Kutna Hora, Czech Republic).

-- Admission is 50 CZK for adults and 30 CZK for students and children.
+Entrance Fee: Admission is 90 CZK for adults and 60 CZK for students and children.

-- Kutna Hora is a one hour drive from Prague.
-There are plenty of tour companies offering excursions from Prague.
+Getting There: Kutna Hora is a one hour drive from Prague.
+There are plenty of tour companies offering excursions to the Bone Church and Kutna Hora from Prague.
 Alternatively, you can take the train.

-Buy Digital Tickets for Bone Chapel & Kutná Hora Tour
+Buy Tickets for Bone Chapel & Kutná Hora Tour

 Here is a trusted site where you can buy digital tickets for your day trip to Kutná Hora and have them immediately delivered to your smartphone (no need to print).